Meet the Deedles: Plot

 Eventually the brothers discover that a disgruntled former park ranger, Frank Slater, has masterminded a plan to divert the hydrologic process of Old Faithful through a series of underground pipes into an extinct geyser on land that he owns, ultimately creating a new park that would rival Yellowstone.
 Slater intends to implement his plan during an anniversary celebration for Old Faithful in hopes that he publicly humiliates Pine in the process.

 Later the real Mel and Mo arrive at the ranger station after being waylaid by various mishaps, and they expose the Deedles as imposters.
 This upsets Jesse and Captain Pine, leading to the brother's expulsion from the park.
 Despite this, they still set out to stop Slater from going through with his plan and attempt to infiltrate his base.
 When they parachute onto his land, they are immediately taken underground to Slater.
-There, with the help of a prairie dog they befriended earlier, they don protective heat suits and halt the diversion of superheated water to Slater’s geyser "New Faithful" and restore Old Faithful.
-This causes a reaction that creates an explosion on Slater’s land, creating a natural wave pool where visitors can surf.
+There, with the help of a prairie dog they befriended earlier, they don protective heat suits and halt the diversion of superheated water to Slater's geyser "New Faithful" and restore Old Faithful.
+This causes a reaction that creates an explosion on Slater's land, creating a natural wave pool where visitors can surf.

-Slater and his henchmen are arrested for their crimes, Phil reconciles with Jesse and the brothers are reinstated into the Park Service.
-Elton arrives and expresses his pride in their accomplishments, and the brothers along with Jesse go surfing in the newly created park attraction.
+Slater and his two henchmen Nemo & Crabbe are arrested for their crimes, Phil reconciles with Jesse and the brothers are reinstated into the Park Service.
+Elton arrives and expresses his pride in their accomplishments, and the brothers along with Jesse go surfing in the newly created park attraction Deedlestone.

+In a post-credits scene, Mel, Mo, Ludwig and Ludwig's circus bear Otto goes to surfing.